- Analog Products

 Microcontrollers and Digital Signal Controllers

-Microchip offers the broadest portfolio of automotive-grade 8-, 16- and 32-bit microcontrollers and digital signal controllers in the industry.
-With Core Independent Peripherals and multiple connectivity and package options to choose from, you will surely find one that meets your embedded control system’s needs.
+Microchip offers the broadest portfolio of automotive-grade 8-, 16- and 32-bit microcontrollers (MCUs) and Digital Signal Controllers (DSCs) in the industry.
+With Core Independent Peripherals and multiple connectivity and package options to choose from, you will surely find a device that meets your embedded control system’s needs.

-Microchip’s portfolio of CAN transceivers includes CAN 2.0, CAN-FD (Flexible Data-Rate), and CAN PN (Partial Networking) transceivers, and support the newest CAN standards, ISO 11898 2/5/6, ISO 11898-2:2016 and SAE J2962-2.
+Our portfolio of CAN transceivers includes CAN 2.0, CAN Flexible Data Rate (CAN FD) and CAN Partial Networking (CAN PN) transceivers and supports the ISO 11898 2/5/6, ISO 11898-2:2016 and SAE J2962-2 standards.
 Features include various wake-up functionalities and exceptional EMC performance even without a common-mode choke.
-Microchip also offers the industry’s first AEC-Q100 Grade 0 (150°C) qualified CAN transceiver family.
+We also offer the industry’s first AEC-Q100 Grade 0 (150°C) qualified CAN transceiver family.

-Our basic power management solutions include several automotive grade linear and switched voltage regulators.
-Linear regulators feature low dropout voltages, ultra-low quiescent currents, wide input voltage ranges, load dump and reverse battery protection.
+Our basic power management solutions include several automotive-grade linear and switched voltage regulators.
+Linear regulators feature low dropout voltages, ultra-low quiescent currents, wide input voltage ranges, load dump and reverse batter protection.
 Switching regulators support buck, boost, buck-boost and SEPIC designs from 100 mA to 12A output currents.

 AN1095 - Emulating Data EEPROM for PIC18 and PIC24 MCUs and dsPIC DSCs